zohebahmed08/my-new-project/README.md

 ## Summary

-This is just a simple calculator that calculates area of diffrent shapes and structures currently it calculates the area of circle and rectangle, but more shapes can be adden to it
+This is just a simple calculator that calculates area of diffrent shapes and structures.

 ## Background